Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Invertibility over incompressible and non-dominated vectors

 When $C_n$ is invertible and $\tilde A_n$ is a symmetric matrix, Proposition \ref{prop:distance-quadratic} was proved in \cite{V}.
-A simple adaptation of this proof yields Lemma \ref{prop:distance-quadratic} for any square matrix $\tilde A_n$.
+A simple adaptation of this proof yields Proposition \ref{prop:distance-quadratic} for any square matrix $\tilde A_n$.
 We omit the details here. \end{proof}

 From Proposition \ref{prop:distance-quadratic} we see that the relevant distance has two different expressions depending on whether the $(n-1)\times (n-1)$ sub-matrix of $A_n$ obtained upon removing the first row and column is invertible or not.
 In the latter case one can again use Lemma \ref{lem:bound-levy} to deduce the desired bound.
 Hence the treatment of that case is postponed to Section \ref{sec:proof-main-thm}.